dumdoo/KGS/README.md

-Note: These will only work on devices using the Windows Operating System.
+Note: These will only work on devices using the Windows OS or Linux Distros.